scottfalconer/vibeDB/vibeDB-spec.md

 - The point isn't structure.
 The point is context.
 - Every record is centered on a specific **thing**

+---

-## 📌 Interpretive Assumptions and Guidance
+## Interpretive Assumptions

-This spec defines not just a structure, but a set of assumptions that guide how VibeDB records should be interpreted - by people, tools, and AI systems.
-These assumptions are **versionable**: if we change them, we update the spec.
-That way, interpretation is transparent, grounded, and consistent.

-### 🤝 A Note on Shared Responsibility
+### A Social Contract

-VibeDB isn’t just a shape - it’s a social contract.
+vibeDB isn’t just a schema - it’s a shared memory protocol.
 It works because:

 - **People try to be honest**
-- **AI tries to be grounded**
+- **AI systems stay grounded**
-- **Tools try to interoperate**
+- **Tools are interoperable**
 - **Everyone leaves room for contradiction**

-Whether you’re human or machine, this spec assumes you're part of something larger - a memory system shared across time, tools, and perspectives.
-That means playing fair, sharing meaning, and writing in ways others can understand later.
+This means:
+- Don’t assume a single truth.
+Contradictions may reveal drift, change, or multiple perspectives.
+- Be generous with context.
+Write for someone else who wasn’t there.
+- Keep reasoning anchored in real content - especially in the `thing` field.

-> If someone else saw what you wrote - or asked the same thing of another AI - would they get the same result?
+> Ask yourself: If someone else saw what you wrote - or asked the same thing of another AI - would they get the same result?

-That’s the vibe. ✨
+That’s the vibe.

-### 🧠 Tips if You're an AI

-> For AI systems interpreting or generating VibeDB records.

-- **Assume fallibility** - from both people and machines.
-Records may be mistaken, conflicting, or incomplete.
-That’s not a problem - it’s part of the context.
-- **Contradictions are clues**: When records disagree, treat it as a signal - disagreement, drift, or discovery.
-- **Use `thing` as your ground truth**: Anchor reasoning in the actual source content.
-Don’t rely only on field summaries.
-- **Fields are literal**:
-  - `who`, `what`, `when`, `where` = human-facing context
-  - `how` = system/process-level behavior
-  - `thing` = source content itself
-- **Don’t hallucinate `why`**: VibeDB records don’t contain intent.
-Reason about "why" only across records.
-- **Identity is contextual**: No global IDs.
-Don’t assume sameness across records unless it's natural to do so.
-- **Look across time**: Patterns, changes, and insight come from seeing multiple records - not one in isolation.

-### 💻 Tips if You're an AI Code Writer

-- **Favor interoperability**: Your code should work the same if someone else gave you the same schema and task.
-- **Degrade gracefully**: Fields may be missing.
-Don't fail - extract what you can.
-- **Avoid nonstandard fields** unless clearly requested.
-- **Write reusable logic**: If another dev asked another AI to do this, would it behave the same?
-- **Expose your logic**: When you map tags (e.g., `jira:test:TICKET-001`), log your assumptions.

-### 🧑‍💻 Tips if You're a Human
-## Interpretive Assumptions

 ### "Thing-first" Mindset

 Think of every record as answering: **"What is this a thing about?"**

-### Security & Privacy
-vibeDB does not enforce access controls or privacy mechanisms.
-These concerns should be handled by the implementing system.

-### Lifecycle Stages
-vibeDB operations typically occur in three stages:
+- Encourage prompts and UI to emphasize *"this is a thing about..."* over *"X happened"*
+- The `thing` field should contain actual, referenceable content - it's the anchor
+- All other fields describe this `thing` - not general events or summaries

 ---

-1. **previbe**: Data capture and preparation
-2. **vibin**: Active use and management
-3. **postvibe**: Search, archival, and forgetting
 ## Field Semantics

-### Data Management
-- Records may be archived, faded, or pruned according to implementation needs
-- Multiple vibeDB instances may coexist, segmented by purpose or access level
-- Implementation-specific indexing and materialization is encouraged
 ### `thing` - The Actual Content

 This is the anchor.
 It’s what the record is *about* - a quote, a document, a log line, a transcript, a block of source code, etc.